varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

  ** Command `zz-narrow-repeat' **

- Library `zones.el' modifies commands `narrow-to-region', `narrow-to-defun', and `narrow-to-page' (`C-x n n', `C-x n d', and `C-x n p') so that the current buffer restriction (narrowing) is added to the izone list the current buffer (by default, buffer-local variable `zz-izones').
+ Library `zones.el' modifies commands `narrow-to-region', `narrow-to-defun', and `narrow-to-page' (`C-x n n', `C-x n d', and `C-x n p') so that the current buffer restriction (narrowing) is added to the izone list of the current buffer (by default, buffer-local variable `zz-izones').

  You can then use `C-x n x' to cycle among previous buffer narrowings.
 Repeating `x' repeats the action: `C-x n x x x x'